 The Arctic Technology Department offers research opportunities in Arctic Engineering as well as in Arctic Environmental Technology and Chemistry.

-Arctic Engineering concentrates on engineering problems to be tackled when settling in the Arctic environment: living and building on frozen ground that may be subject to landslides and avalanches (Geotechnics), Arctic offshore oil and gas exploitation (Ice Mechanics, Applied Oceanography and Marine Technology), mining (Rock Mechanics), and water supply (Hydrology).
+Arctic Engineering concentrates on engineering problems to be tackled when settling in the Arctic environment: living and building on frozen ground that may be subject to landslides and avalanches (Geotechnics), and Arctic offshore oil and gas exploitation (Ice Mechanics, Applied Oceanography and Marine Technology).

 Arctic Environmental Technology and Chemistry concentrates on current and potential pollution problems, environmental impacts, feasible remediation techniques in Arctic areas (Environmental Chemistry), on the effects of organic pollutants on organisms (Ecotoxicology).
 The technological challenges deriving from increased human activity in the northern marine environments, as well as locally here in Svalbard, continue to be our main focus.

 Current research projects: